SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 **headerMode**
 When set to `None`, disables header parsing on input.
 Effective only for messaging middleware that does not support message headers natively and requires header embedding.
-This option is useful when consuming data from non-Streams applications when native headers are not supported.
+This option is useful when consuming data from non-Stream applications when native headers are not supported.
 When set to `Headers`, it uses the middleware's native header mechanism.
 When set to `EmbeddedHeaders`, it embeds headers into the message payload.